Government barreling toward shutdown after McCarthy dealt another defeat - KTVZ

 By Clare Foran, Haley Talbot and Kristin Wilson, CNN

-(CNN) — Congress remained on track Friday to trigger a government shutdown, as Speaker Kevin McCarthy suffered another high-profile defeat when the House failed to advance a last-ditch stopgap bill to extend government funding beyond Saturday.
+(CNN) — Congress remained on track Friday to trigger a government shutdown, as House Speaker Kevin McCarthy suffered another high-profile defeat when the chamber failed to advance a last-ditch stopgap bill to extend government funding past a critical deadline.

-Facing the most significant challenge to his leadership to date, McCarthy is locked in a roiling conflict with hardline conservatives who argue Congress should instead focus on passing full-year spending bills.
+McCarthy is under intense pressure as House Republicans have not been able to coalesce around a plan to prevent a shutdown amid hard-line conservatives’ resistance to passage of a short-term funding extension.

+House GOP leadership has told members that further votes are now expected on Saturday, but it is not yet clear what the chamber would vote on and there is still no consensus among House Republicans.

-Twenty-one Republicans crossed over to vote with every Democrat against the bill for a vote of 232-198.
+Twenty-one Republicans crossed over to vote with every Democrat against the House stopgap bill on Friday in a 232-198 vote.
 The measure – a 30-day extension that would slash funding from current levels – also includes strict GOP-led border policies.
 House GOP leadership hoped that border security provisions tucked into the temporary measure would force hardliners’ hands – but it was not enough.

-With Congress at an impasse, the federal government is preparing for a shutdown when government funding runs out at midnight on Saturday.

-Ahead of the vote Friday, McCarthy vowed not to “surrender” and negotiate with the Senate on a short-term spending bill.
+McCarthy is now confronting the most significant challenge to his leadership to date as he faces pushback from hardline conservatives and threats over the possibility of a vote to oust him as speaker.

+During a closed-door conference meeting, House GOP leadership proposed that members stay in session the next two weeks to vote on more individual appropriations bills, according to multiple lawmakers in the room.

 On Thursday, the speaker refused to say whether he would try to cut a deal with Democrats – a step that could prompt conservatives to move to oust him from the speakership.